h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.md

     - Read more about [How To Get Absolute Value In Google Sheets](https://www.alphr.com/absolute-value-google-sheets/)

 2022-12-24 update:
 - refactor the formula to calculate `Realized Gain/Loss`, applying the accounting FIFO (first in, first out).
 It means that the shares I bought earliest will be the shares I sell first.
-Read more at [[here|notes.daily.2022-11-16.create-trading-spreadsheet.fifo-stock-portfolio]]
+Read more at [[here|notes.daily.2022-11-16.stock-trading-spreadsheet.fifo-cost-basis]]
-- add a [[dedicated note|notes.daily.2022-11-16.create-trading-spreadsheet.manage-stock-transactions-with-sheets]] explaning how did I record transaction into `orderBook`
+- add a [[dedicated note|notes.daily.2022-11-16.stock-trading-spreadsheet.data-structure]] explaining how did I record transaction into `orderBook`.